Spanner (database): History

 Spanner was first described in 2012 for internal Google data centers.

 Spanner's SQL capability was added in 2017 and documented in a SIGMOD 2017 paper.
 It became available as part of Google Cloud Platform in 2017, under the name "Cloud Spanner".

 Architecture

 Spanner uses the Paxos algorithm as part of its operation to shard (partition) data across up to hundreds of servers.
 It makes heavy use of hardware-assisted clock synchronization using GPS clocks and atomic clocks to ensure global consistency.
-TrueTime is the brand name for Google's distributed cloud infrastructure, which provides Spanner with the ability to generate monotonically increasing timestamps in datacenters around the world.
+TrueTime is the brand name for Google's distributed cloud infrastructure, which provides Spanner with the ability to generate monotonically increasing timestamps in data centers around the world.

 Google's F1 SQL database management system (DBMS) is built on top of Spanner, replacing Google's custom MySQL variant.